• Published 6th May 2019

 Little Mac groaned slightly as he rolled his eyes.

-Twilight took notice.
-“Miss Apple,” she began, turning to Granny, “if it isn’t too much of a problem, me and Spike could help out around the house while we stay here, just so we won’t be too much of an inconvenience to you and Bi– err –your grandson.”
+“Miss Apple,” Twilight began, turning to Granny, “if it isn’t too much of a problem, me and Spike could help out around the house while we stay here.
+I imagine Bi– err –your grandson would appreciate it.”

-“Thanks for asking me if I–” Spike got cut off by a short and hard jab in the side from Twilight.
+“Thanks for asking me if I–” Spike got cut off by a sharp jab in the side from Twilight.

 “Oh I wouldn’t wanna inconvenience ya any,” she replied, waving a hoof.
 “Little Mac an’ I have got it taken care of, right Mac?”

-Little Mac reluctantly nodded, and hopped off the couch to head upstairs.
+The colt's mood fell back down like a rock.
+He reluctantly nodded, before hopping off the couch to head upstairs.

 “You sure?
 Because if you need help with anything at all, I’m here,” Twilight insisted.